pavoltravnik/maxims-of-law/maxims-of-law.md

 Quando diversi considerantur actus ad aliquem statum perficiendum, plus respicit lex acium originalem.
 When two different acts are required to the formation of an estate, the law chiefly regards the original act.
 10 Co.
 49.

-Quando duo juro concurrunt in und person, aequum est ac si essent in diversis.
+Quando duo juro concurrunt in und persona, aequum est ac si essent in diversis.
 When two rights concur in one person, it is the same as if they were in two separate persons.
 4 Co.
 118.

 Quando lex aliquid alicui concedit, concedere videtur id sine quo res ipsa esse non potest.
 When the law gives anything, it gives the means of obtaining it.
 5 Co.
 47.